awslabs/aws-lambda-rust-runtime/lambda-runtime-api-client/README.md

 **`lambda-runtime-api-client`** is a library to interact with the AWS Lambda Runtime API.

 This crate provides simple building blocks to send REST request to this API.
+You probably don't need to use this crate directly, look at [lambda_runtime](https://docs.rs/lambda_runtime) and [lambda_extension](https://docs.rs/lambda_extension) instead.

 ## Example